5 Founders and Their Boarding Schools

 What prompts somebody to start a boarding school?
 The motives range from idealism to munificence right on through to capitalism.
 The common thread seems to be ample capital and a vision of what education can do.

-Any school is a lot of work and takes a great deal of money to open and to continue operating.
-So, when you look at the examples of these five founders of legendary boarding schools, you can only marvel at the sheer determination which each one had to make his or her dream come true.
+Any school is a lot of work and takes a lot of money to open and continue operating.
+So, when you look at the examples of these five founders of legendary boarding schools, you can only marvel at the sheer determination that each one had to make his or her dream come true.
 American boarding schools are some of the best in the world.
-In an age when everybody seems to be taking shots at America and what we stand for, that's a nice statement to be able to make.
-Here then are snapshots of the founders of five boarding schools.
+In an age when everybody seems to be taking shots at America and what we stand for, that's an excellent statement to be able to make.
+Here, then, are snapshots of the founders of five boarding schools.
 They are an inspiration forever, as indeed are all the founders of boarding schools throughout the United States.

 Maria Bissell Hotchkiss and The Hotchkiss School